lpmorenoc/agwise-fertilizer/README.md

 The main optimization script accepts and reads predicted data and runs optimization scripts of interest.

 ii-Machine learning and QUEFTS

 This approach integrates three complementary modeling frameworks Machine Learning, Reverse-QUEFTS, and Forward-QUEFTS to derive spatially optimized, crop and site-specific fertilizer recommendations.
-This integration provides a seamless transition from raw experimental data to high-resolution fertilizer maps.
 It hinges on the idea that if an ML model can accurately predict how yield responds to "no-input" and "high-input" scenarios across a landscape, a mechanistic model can then "reverse-engineer" those responses to identify the specific nutrient supply of the soil.

 1. Machine Learning Generation of Yield Surfaces